madnuttah/unbound-docker/doc/DETAILS.md

 ```
 server:
-   username="" # Is set in Dockerfile at buildtime
+   username="" # Not set in config but compose or command if needed
    chroot="" # Distroless, so no chroot necessary
-   directory: "/usr/local/unbound" # This is the folder where Unbound lives in
+   directory="/usr/local/unbound" # This is the folder where Unbound lives in
 ```

 * If you have trouble spinning up the container, start it with the [minimal config](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-minimal.yaml) first.
 Analyze the logs using `docker logs unbound` or your `unbound.log` and fix warnings and errors there.
 When it runs, attach volumes one by one.
 Success means to adapt the default `unbound.conf` to your needs then.